-The members come from all walks of life, says Seckel, an intense graduate of Cornell in physics and math, who took leave from Caltech, where he was a candidate for doctoral degrees in both relativistic astrophysics and biochemistry, to start Southern California Skeptics.
+The members come from all walks of life, says Seckel, an in-tense graduate of Cornell in physics and math, who took leave from Caltech, where he was a candidate for doctoral degrees in both relativistic astrophysics and biochemistry, to start Southern California

-We've got cab drivers, housewives, magicians, Nobel laureates, you name it," he said, though the former science teacher added that the group "tends towards Caltechers
+Skeptics.
+"We've got cab drivers, housewives, magicians, Nobel laureates, you name it," he said, though the former science teacher added that the group "tends towards Caltech-

-Among the members are Edwin Krupp, director of the Griffith Observatory; Frances Crick and Roger W. Sperry, both Nobel laureates in medicine; William Jarvis, president of the National Council Against Health Fraud; and James Randi, a magician.
+Among the members are Edwin Krupp, director of the Griffith Observatory; Frances Crick and Roger W. Sperry, both Nobel lau-Roger W. Sperry, both Nobel lau-reates in medicine; William Jarvis, president of the National Council Against Health Fraud; and James Randi, a magician.